cosmic-zip/cyberpunk_de/README.md

 ### CyperPunk DE: The Ultimate Netrunner Choice!

-Exponencial complexity of all apps and the build system.
+We have some problems now!
+The exponencial complexity of building new apps and the fixing build system.
-Every action is complex; the apps are simple because they need to be, for turn out this project is unusable for now and then.
+Every update is complex; the apps are simple because they need to be, turn out this project is unmatainable.
-It somehow works will be a nightmare to maintain.
+If somehow works will be a nightmare to maintain.

 This project needs to archive some goals first: